Shine Lawyers Main Logo

 To prevent accidents involving police cars, ambulances or fire engines, make sure you do not:

-• move your vehicle suddenly and without thinking
+• move your vehicle in their path suddenly

 • slam on your brakes or stop suddenly if you hear or see an emergency vehicle approaching